wehlutyk/thesis/content/1-introduction-2-review.md

   Conversely, DST refuses to conceptually separate inherited from acquired traits, a separation it sees as unnecessary for the darwinian approach: instead it adopts a relational notion of information as the co-product of development, "not by special creation from nothingness, but always from the conditional transformation of prior structure---that is, by ontogenetic processes" [@oyama_ontogeny_2000, p.
 4].

+\todo{here and in what follows (and maybe elsewhere), note that sperber-defining-2008 [READ] and claidiere-how-2014 [READ] explicitly say that representations, artefacts/behaviours, should be taken as cultural traits.
+But then acerbi-if-2015 proposes information as the solution to what is considered indecision in the field.}

+\add{talk of representations vs. its expression creates a duality analog to that of genotype and phenotype; however it's not necessary for population thinking, according to Oyama.}

 Notably, the stances adopted by DST put it at odds with a dual-channel account of cultural evolution.
 While the developmental systems approach is compatible with population thinking, and thus with darwinian approaches in general [@griffiths_discussion:_2005], it sees no theoretical reason to conceptually isolate different genetic and cultural channels of inheritance.
 Aside from genetic material and ecological niches, developmental systems also inherit epigenetic material, behavioural patterns and communication systems [@jablonka_systems_2001] and more generally the full matrix of resources involved in the development of the system at its next life cycle.